 The ONERA M6 wing was designed in 1972 by the ONERA Aerodynamics Department as an experimental geometry for studying three-dimensional, high Reynolds number flows.
 This widely–known wing geometry serves as a reference model for validating new numerical methods and CFD codes due to the availability of empirical data and intriguing flow features.
-The analysis model surface mesh used in this design optimization is depicted in Figure 2.
+The analysis model surface mesh used in this design optimization is depicted.

 Pressure: P0 = 2116 lb/ft2

 In drag minimization, it is appropriate to constrain the lift coefficient because the induced drag is a substantial component of the overall drag.
 Therefore, the total drag can reduced by simply reducing the lift.
 The solution proceeds by solving the direct flow problem, followed by solution of the continuous adjoint problem.
 Next the gradient for the objective function–pressure drag in this example–is calculated with respect to the movement of control points, or design variables.
 At each design iteration, the optimizer drives the shape changes, based on the computed gradients, in order to minimize the prescribed objective function and maintain lift.
 For our simulation, we ran sixteen design cycles and observed the results, highlighted in Figures 3a, 3b, and 4 below.